yegor256/blog/_posts/2017/jun/2017-06-06-gluten-free-management.md

 Who can refuse a friend?
 And not even a friend, but a mom.
 This is who they will associate you with when the guilt kicks in&mdash;with their mothers.
 They won't disobey, won't quit, and will never ask for more money.

+{% quote Don't worry about the future, when projects fail good committers just commit themselves to new projects. %}

 **Be Responsible**.
 In the brick-and-mortar management era responsibility was